freehackquest/frontend2-deprecated/README.md

 At the end of 2016, I began to rewrite the server part on Qt (WebSockets)

 In October 2017, FHQ 2017 was played on the split backend / frontend platform.
 Where the backend worked completely on Qt.

+In April 2018: Uploaded backend (fhq-server) to ppa launchpad ubuntu.

 Development continues...